Profile

 Additionally, she brings expertise from her role at the European Commission, where she serves as a cultural expert evaluating EU-funded projects, providing analytical reports and recommendations to ensure alignment with European cultural policies, funding objectives, and priorities.

-Dr. Lozano has been selected for inclusion on the European Parliament's list of experts, providing academic and scientific expertise and producing analysis, briefings and publications that help Members of the European Parliament understand complex issues and make decisions.
+Dr. Lozano has been selected for inclusion on the European Parliament's list of research experts, providing academic and scientific expertise and producing analysis, briefings and publications that help Members of the European Parliament understand complex issues and make decisions.

 Academic background